In the groove, part 2: a guide to Trinity's Drum Kit qualifications

 Did you know you can swap a Group B piece for an original composition?
 Just make sure to check the Drum Kit syllabus (page 18) for guidance on ensuring your piece meets the required standard.

-Technical Exercises for Both Exam Formats
+Technical Exercises for both exam formats

 In both face-to-face exams and digital exams following the Technical pathway, students are required to perform two Technical Exercises.
 These are mini-pieces designed to showcase relevant techniques in the style of a particular drummer or genre, demonstrating the practical application of rudiments.
 Each grade's Drum Kit book includes three exercises.